Israeli expropriation of Palestinian springs in the West Bank

-The Israeli expropriation of Palestinian springs in the West Bank is the expropriation of springs in the Israeli-occupied West Bank by Israel, the Israeli water company Mekorot, and by Israeli settlers.
+Israel, the Israeli water company Mekorot, and Israeli settlers have expropriated springs in the Israeli-occupied West Bank by Israel.
 The springs and wells, to which Palestinians have a human right in international law, are appropriated exclusively for use by Israelis and visiting tourists.

 Nomenclature

-The topographical feature of a spring in semitic languages, and specifically in both (عين) and (עַיִן), variously transliterated as ayn, en, ein, also means 'eye' (socket), a spring in the arid terrain of the Middle East being naturally understood to be a kind of 'eye of the landscape'.
+The topographical feature of a spring in semitic languages, and specifically in both (عين) and (עַיִן), variously transliterated as ayn, en, ein, also means "eye" (socket), a spring in the arid terrain of the Middle East being naturally understood to be a kind of "eye of the landscape".
 Given their importance, many toponyms in Palestine incorporate the word in terms for towns and localities.

 Background

 The groundwater resources on which Israel depends draw on 3 aquifers, only one of which is in Israel and of the recharge area of the water tables only 5% lies in Israel.
 The West Bank's resources are either surface run-off channelled in streams and rivers or groundwater and the population down to the 1980s had not been allowed to access more than 14-18% of the total water available.
 Israel's perceived and programmed water security depends on minimizing Palestinian use of the aquifers in their own territory of the West Bank.

 Historically, spring water had always been managed by villages adjacent to springs, which lay within their boundaries.
 The earlier British mandatory authority had difficulties formulating a water law given the diversity of regional practices, and all efforts by them to do so failed.
 In that period, however, the Zionist leadership often argued its case for increasing Jewish immigration by asserting that efficient modern techniques of water management would ensure a limitless capacity for absorbing these immigrants: water, they argued, was abundant, all that was lacking was expertise in developing modern infrastructure.
 The future Israeli water company Mekorot was set up in 1937 to this end.
 However, with the establishment of the state of Israel, the range estimates for available water resources in Palestine were scaled back significantly, and the imagined abundance was replaced by a recognition of water scarcity.
 Israel centralized and nationalized its water resources in 1959.

 Until 1950, when Jordan claimed the West Bank by annexation – a move not recognized by the international community – most Palestinian villages drew the majority of their water from springs and by collecting rainwater.
 In the wake of the 1948 Palestine war, the inhabitants of the historic core of Jerusalem and its eastern neighbourhoods had lost access to the Ras al-'Ayn and 'Arrub springs, and, until pumping station facilities were repaired, the severities of rationing were eased by drawing on the springs in Silwan and Sur Bahir.